 Only those who test negative for the John Cunningham (JCV) virus can take Tysabri because of the significant risks, making Lisa a good candidate for it.
 So Tysabri, it was.

-Finding the Wahls Protocol
+Finding the Wahls Protocol for MS

 As the disease advanced, Lisa reluctantly let go of things she loved as well as things we take for granted every day…